Identifying the Periodicity of Information in Natural Language: Background

 The UID theory describes that a general trend of how the information of linguistic units distributes within the course of communication is to stay relatively uniform or constant.
 However, token-level uniformity/constancy is an asymptotic property that would only manifest when observation is conducted over a sufficiently long sequence, during which the natural fluctuation of information would inevitably occur.
-For instance, \citet{genzel2002entropy,genzel2003variation} observed the increasing surprisal near the beginning of paragraphs and the sudden drop near the end.
+For example, \citet{genzel2002entropy, genzel2003variation} observed the increasing surprisal near the beginning of paragraphs and the sudden drop near the end.
 It can be imagined that if multiple paragraphs of similar lengths are organized together as a chapter, then an overall regular fluctuation (or even \emph{periodicity}) will obviously appear.

-Rooted from the above-illustrated coupling between uniformity and fluctuation, recent works have tried to model the latter more formally.
-Recurring convergence pattern of surprisal is found within topic boundaries in dialogue \citep{xu2016entropy,xu2018information}.
+Building on the coupling between uniformity and fluctuation illustrated above, recent works have attempted to model the latter more formally.
+A recurring convergence pattern of surprisal is found within topic boundaries in dialogue \citep{xu2016entropy, xu2018information}.
 It is also found that the uniformity trend is only salient in certain contextual units \citep{giulianelli2021information} and not always observed \citep{giulianelli2021analysing}.
-More recently, surprisal fluctuation over discourse is modeled with hierarchically-structured Bayesian regression \citep{tsipidi-etal-2024-surprise} and harmonic regression \citep{tsipidi-etal-2025-harmonic}.
+More recently, surprisal fluctuation over discourse has been modeled with hierarchically-structured Bayesian regression \citep{tsipidi-etal-2024-surprise} and harmonic regression \citep{tsipidi-etal-2025-harmonic}.